Leading the way

 The Southeastern Conference Academic Leadership Development Program (SEC ALDP) identifies potential future academic leaders from the faculty at its 14 member institutions and seeks to enhance their leadership skills.
 This year, one of the College of Engineering’s associate deans will take advantage of this wonderful opportunity.

-Hani Salim, associate dean of academic programs and C.W.
+Hani Salim, associate dean of academic programs and student success and C.W.
 LaPierre Professor of civil and environmental engineering, will be one of four participants from MU in this year’s program.
 It marks the second consecutive year a Mizzou Engineering associate dean has been selected.
 Sheila Grant, associate dean of research, participated in last year’s program.

 “Being selected as a fellow means a lot to me,” Salim said.
 “It will give me the opportunity to prepare and advance my academic leadership for Mizzou, and I look forward to connecting with leaders from other SEC institutions.”